Soak up the sun to heat the water in your home, reduce your bills and your carbon footprint too.

-Subject to status
+Subject to status and affordability

 The system works all year round, though you’ll need to heat the water further with a boiler or immersion heater during the winter months.
 Solar water heating can provide you with about a third of your hot water needs.

 Sunlight is free, so once you have paid for the initial installation your hot water costs will be reduced.
 You could save between £60 and £100 per year on your fuel bills.
 Source Energy Savings Trust.